ESRC resubmissions policy

 This policy applies regardless of any previous ESRC correspondence: letters issued with funding decisions or other correspondence advising that you may resubmit your proposal after six months are no longer applicable.

 Proposals identified by us as uninvited resubmissions will not be processed.
-These will be classified as unsuccessful on quality grounds in data provided to the Research Organisation as part of our demand management strategy.
+These will be classified as unsuccessful on quality grounds in data provided to Research Organisations as part of our demand management strategy.

 You may also be interested in: